Health insurance knowledge

 - Understand your policy thoroughly.
 Review it on a regular basis, and ensure that you know exactly what is covered and what isn't.
-If you have questions or don't understand any aspect of your coverage, call your health insurance company and make them explain it in layman's terms.
+If you have questions or don't understand any aspect of your coverage, call your insurance company and make them explain it in layman's terms.
 Make sure you understand the exclusions and limitations of the policy, and the section on how to appeal.

 - Take your policy provisions seriously.
 If it dictates that prior authorization is required, then don't receive care without obtaining that authorization.
-Assuming that the health insurance company will cover you and you can obtain coverage later, even if that is what your doctor tells you, could lead you into a world of bureaucratic hell, and might lead to a denial of coverage.
+Assuming that the company will cover you and you can obtain coverage later, even if that is what your doctor tells you, could lead you into a world of bureaucratic hell, and might lead to a denial of coverage.

 - Keep detailed notes!
 This cannot be overstated.
 Take notes of every aspect of the process -- when you received authorization and from whom, the day you received treatment, what you discussed with your doctor, what action was taken and what follow-up is required.
 Every phone call made, person spoken to and action taken needs to be documented, including all names, dates and places.

-- Save copies of all paperwork from your doctor and your health insurance company.
+- Save copies of all paperwork from your doctor and your insurance company.
 Keep these records in chronological order for easy location.

 - If using an out-of-network provider, establish before care is provided that they will accept your health insurer's payment in full.

-- If there is a claim for which your health insurance company will reimburse you only after you've paid your provider out of pocket, be sure to file the claim immediately.
+- If there is a claim for which your insurance company will reimburse you only after you've paid your provider out of pocket, be sure to file the claim immediately.